Recipes Nugget Markets Signature Recipes

 Prosciutto, Parmesan, & Pine Nut Compound Butter:

-- 1 pound unsalted sweet cream butter, room temperature
+- 1 pound unsalted sweet cream butter, room temperature1 pound unsalted sweet cream butter, room temperature 1 pound unsalted sweet cream butter, room temperature

 Blue Cheese & Bacon Compound Butter:

-- 1 pound unsalted sweet cream butter, room temperature
+- 1 pound unsalted sweet cream butter, room temperature1 pound unsalted sweet cream butter, room temperature 1 pound unsalted sweet cream butter, room temperature

-- 1 cup crumbled Point Reyes Blue Cheese
+- 1 cup crumbled Point Reyes Blue Cheese1 cup crumbled Point Reyes Blue Cheese 1 cup crumbled Point Reyes Blue Cheese

 Caper-Tarragon Compound Butter: